ryanzec/angular-koajs-seed/README.md

-**Since I am no longer using either NodeJS as a backend language of AngularJS as a frontend library, I am no longer maintaining this project.
+**Since I am no longer using either NodeJS as a backend language or AngularJS as a frontend library, I am no longer maintaining this project.
 I would recommend looking at GoLang (https://golang.org/) as a backend language and ReactJS (https://github.com/facebook/react) as a frontend library.**

 # AngularJS/KoaJS Seed #